Cluster Munition Ban Policy

 The Republic of Suriname has not yet acceded to the Convention on Cluster Munitions.

-Suriname acknowledges the humanitarian concerns raised by cluster munitions, and has expressed interest in joining on several occasions.
-It is not known to have taken any steps to accede to the convention since the executive governing body received a report in 2013 recommending approval of Suriname’s accession to the convention.
+Suriname has acknowledged the humanitarian concerns raised by cluster munitions and expressed interest in the convention, but it has not taken any steps to join it.
+Previously, in 2013, the governing executive body considered a report recommending Suriname join the convention.

-Suriname voted in favor of a key UN General Assembly (UNGA) resolution in December 2018 that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+In December 2020, Suriname voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Suriname is party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).